Sturgeon, Pennsylvania

 Sturgeon is a census-designated place (CDP) in Allegheny County, Pennsylvania, United States.
-The community was part of the Sturgeon-Noblestown CDP for the 2000 census, but was split into two separate CDP's for the 2010 census.
+The community was part of the Sturgeon-Noblestown CDP for the 2000 census, but was split into two separate CDPs for the 2010 census.
 The population of Sturgeon was 1,611 at the 2020 census.

 Geography

 Sturgeon is located at (40.3835, -80.2152).

 According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, all land.

+Education

+Areas in North Fayette Township are in the West Allegheny School District while areas in South Fayette Township are in the South Fayette Township School District.